ItzJacky/docs/README.md

 ## Contributing
 The documentation site in production is an implementation of the latest commit in the `master` branch (namely production branch).
 Therefore, the content is exptected to be accurate, complete and flawless.
 However, there are always a possibility that something went wrong with the keyboard, computer, or ~~even brain of the contributor~~(I mean.. wordings), or there is something important missing in the documentation site.
 In case you discover any problems, you could consider **contributing** to the the page

-Our docs utilizes [Grav](https://getgrav.org/), an open source flat-file CMS to deliver you with the nice layout of handbook.
-If you are contributing, please be sure to check out the [Grav Official Documentation](https://learn.getgrav.org/) to learn more about Grav itself.
+> Our docs utilizes [Grav](https://getgrav.org/), an open source flat-file CMS to deliver you with the nice layout of handbook.
+If you desire to contribute, please be sure to check out the [Grav Official Documentation](https://learn.getgrav.org/) to learn more about Grav itself.

 ### Dos and Don'ts while contributing
 #### Dos